 Threatening, yet not untouchable – possible treatments

 It is important to note that your life expectancy, with early detection of the virus and appropriate therapy, is just as high as that of the general population.
-Treated individuals can lead their lives as usual without major restrictions.
+Treated individuals can live their lives as usual without major restrictions.

 Do not hesitate …